MALAII/LEARN-REACT/README.md

 Day 3:29/10/2025:
         state: state is special memory inside a component that can holds data which can change over time
         Hooks: hook is a special function used to  state management, lifecycle methods , side effects
-        usestate: usestate is a hook used to manage state. const [state, setState]=usestate(initial value)
+        usestate: usestate is a hook used to manage state in the component use state is assigned to a array of values one is state variable and state function const [state, setState]=usestate(initial value)
         events:action performed by user
         synthetic events: react wrap html events. like (onClick)